iraK21/BuildH2O/README.md

 **_Solution_**

-We have used the following variables in our solution:
+We have used the following variables in our solution:<br>
+A class `BuildingH2O` encapsulates:
 A `CyclicBarrier` object `hydroxyBarrier`
 Counts `hydrogen` and `oxygen`
-Semaphore `hydrogenQueue`, upon which hydrogen atoms queue Semaphore `oxygenQueue`, upon which oxygen atoms queue
+`Semaphore` `hydrogenQueue`, upon which hydrogen atoms queue `Semaphore` `oxygenQueue`, upon which oxygen atoms queue

 We have two kinds of threads: `Hydrogen` and `Oxygen`.

 Every `Hydrogen` thread waits upon the barrier.
 It checks whether a hydrogen atom and an oxygen atom are available.
 If they are available, it signals them and invokes `bond()` method, thus combining with them.
 Else, it increments `hydrogen` and queues up on `hydrogenQueue`.